 Moving forward, raising awareness

-Joelle is now desperate to raise awareness of Alopecia-related conditions to help other people affected by the condition to overcome social stigma.
+Joelle is now desperate to raise awareness of hairloss from autoimmune disorders to help other people affected by these conditions to overcome social stigmas.

 “Hair loss in women has been ‘covered up’ by society, forcing women to hide it more, while it is acceptable for a grown man to be bald.
 The ultimate goal with all this publicity is to glean as much information about facts and figures, in the hope that more money will be spent on research and ultimately one day, a possible cure,” she was reported as saying.

-Joelle’s new role as an Alopecia ambassador will see her working with Alopecia UK on high-profile projects designed to attract media attention and help ‘personalise’ the hair loss condition.
-Alopecia UK also works with a number of organisations to try and influence hair loss research planning for the benefit of their members.
+Joelle’s new role as an Alopecia UK ambassador will see her working with the charity on high-profile projects designed to attract media attention and help ‘personalise’ the hair loss condition.
+Alopecia UK also works with a number of organisations to try and influence hair loss research planning for the benefit of its members.
 Alopecia UK actively canvasses people affected by hair loss to this end.